 Deployment involves installing components within the service provider environment, and just one component within each tenant vCenter Server environment.

-Deployment of vCloud Availability for vCloud Director is based on configuring several different components.
+Deployment of vCloud Availability is based on configuring several different components.
 Some components, such as Cassandra, or NSX may already be deployed within your environment.
 All the components work together to provide the overall service.
 Some components are required only once, others are required two or three times to provide redundancy, some are required multiple times to support an increasing number of protected virtual machines.

 A typical deployment includes the following components:

 The tenant service, which consists of the vSphere Replication Appliance, is installed on-site in an existing vSphere environment and provides the necessary tools to replicate information to the service provider site.